Editorial Standards

 Our process

-1. Plan experiments: Each major article begins with a scoped field test in our Austin, Texas homestead.
+1. Plan experiments: Each major guide begins with a scoped field test.
 We log objectives, materials, weather conditions, and labor time before we plant or build anything.

-2. Document results: We take photographs, measure progress weekly, and track inputs such as amendments, irrigation schedules, and pest interventions.
+2. Document results: We photograph outcomes, measure progress, and track inputs (soil amendments, irrigation schedules, pest interventions).
 Failures are recorded alongside successes.

-3. Validate externally: Once we have on-the-ground data, we cross-reference extension publications, peer-reviewed research, and interviews with horticulture experts to confirm our findings or identify exceptions.
+3. Validate externally: We cross-reference extension publications, peer-reviewed research, and interviews with horticulture experts to confirm results and identify edge cases.

-4. Publish actionable steps: Guides are written with clear timelines, costs, and tool requirements so readers understand the full scope of the project before starting.
+5. Publish actionable steps: Guides include timelines, costs, and tool requirements so you understand the full scope before starting.

-5. Review on a schedule: We audit cornerstone guides at least twice per year and update them faster when unusual weather, supply-chain changes, or new pests alter the recommendations.
+6. Review on a schedule: We audit cornerstone guides at least twice per year and update faster when unusual weather, new pests, or better research changes the recommendation.

 Research sources